janosspaits/FlopCounter/docs/README.md

 # FlopCounter

+### Update 2024/05/09 - one of the sources - the website - has changed, so the webscraping element of this program will not work and potentially break the program.
+Consider this project abandoned.

 ## Description

 This is the only source on the planet where you can check the exact number of flopping technical fouls committed in the NBA for the 2023/2024 season.